activatedgeek/timer/README.md

 Removed cerr as it was also taking up some time.

 getElapsedTime() method gives elapsed time at any instance, whether arbitrarily during the process or final.

+I have also added a php script for further use.

+just use <?php include 'timer.php' ?>